 They are the essential parts to get into the NDIS and start your SDA journey.
 You have many different resources and organisations that can help support and guide you.
 People like Lydia and Brendon at the Housing Hub and the Summer Foundation have some fabulous resources for you to use.

-At MS Queensland, we have on our Facebook, YouTube, and website, videos and other resources you can access to learn a little bit more about what these different steps could look like for you.
-If you are looking at a site that MS Queensland supports our partners to do intake for, like Accessible Homes Australia, or something that we might be building ourselves, please get in touch because we are happy to support you through that journey as well.
+At Accessible Homes Australia we have on our Facebook, Instagram and YouTube with videos and other resources you can access to learn a little bit more about what these different steps could look like for you.
+And as always please get in touch with us directly at firstname.lastname@example.org because we are happy to support you through your entire SDA journey.